CivicTechFredericton/mealplanner/README.md

 ```

-Pay careful attention to the output as it will include the randomly generated passwords for the defaul users.
+Pay careful attention to the output as it will include the randomly generated passwords for the default users.
 This will look something like the following but the passwords will be unique each time:

 ```
 BEGIN